w3c/wai-intro-wcag/content/non-web-ict.md

 ### Comments

-If you have any comments on the Additional Guidance sections of WCAG2ICT, you can [open a new GitHub issue](https://github.com/w3c/wcag2ict/issues/new).
+**If you have any comments on the Additional Guidance sections of WCAG2ICT**, you can [open a new GitHub issue](https://github.com/w3c/wcag2ict/issues/new).
 It is free to create a GitHub account.
 Please open a separate GitHub issue for each topic, rather than commenting on multiple topics in a single issue.

 If it is not feasible for you to use GitHub, you can put your comments in the body of an e-mail message and send them to: <public-wcag2ict-comments@w3.org>.

-If you have comments on the wording taken from WCAG 2 or Understanding WCAG 2, please read the [[Instructions for Commenting on WCAG 2 Documents]](/standards-guidelines/wcag/commenting/).
+**If you have comments on the wording taken from WCAG 2 or Understanding WCAG 2**, please read the [[Instructions for Commenting on WCAG 2 Documents]](/standards-guidelines/wcag/commenting/).